 The two stunt events are probably what most people think of when you mention monster trucks.
 Bring in the car crushing, the high flying ramps, the crowds cheering as the trucks flip over uncontrollably (granted the driver is not hurt).
 Instead of simultaneous competition, you are provided with other drivers' point totals and must beat them within the set time limit.
 If you don't, just like every other event, you can retry without penalty.
 Destructible objects are littered throughout the arenas, from porta potties to caravans perfectly placed for crushed or bulldozed.
 The key to victory comes from stringing stunts together in close proximity and keeping the multiplier as high as possible.

 Besides playing single events outside of your career, the game does feature basic online components.
 Online multiplayer is limited to two players for drag races and up-to eight players for track racing.
 It would have been cool to experience simultaneous stunt events for at least two players.
 There's no local multiplayer included in the game.
 Maybe a sequel will expand the multiplayer offering.

 Monster Truck Championship is the best monster truck game to be released.
 The lackluster presentation and technical hiccups hold it from being great.
 The driving and stunt controls are solid, even if they take some practice.
 Short draw distance causes frequent pop-ups during races.
 There's no music during races, and the crowd is completely silent most of the time.
 It doesn't take that long to make your way through all 30 of the career events, and in the process, earn millions of dollars.
 Some appearance parts can cost a pretty penny, so you'll need to replay events to unlock everything.Note: Monster Truck Championship was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.